EloiSanchez/game-of-life/README.md

 Since this was a side project and I could not dedicate lots of time, I decided to limit the scope of what I wanted to implement.

-- Regular grid of cells that the user can click on to change state (done)
+- [x] Regular grid of cells that the user can click on to change state
-- Working Game of Life that can propagate over time without Periodic Boundary Conditions (done)
+- [x] Working Game of Life that can propagate over time without Periodic Boundary Conditions
-- Some way for the user to start and stop the simulation (done)
+- [x] Some way for the user to start and stop the simulation

 ### Optionals

-- Periodic Boundary Conditions
+- [ ] Periodic Boundary Conditions
-- Some kind of UI menu for the user to click on (done)
+- [x] Some kind of UI menu for the user to click on
-- Clear and randomize states (done)
+- [x] Clear and randomize states
-- Save and load states, including some predefined ones
+- [ ] Save and load states, including some predefined ones
-- Camera that can move through the grid instead of having a fixed screen
+- [ ] Camera that can move through the grid instead of having a fixed screen
-- Slider that can change simulation speed
+- [ ] Slider that can change simulation speed

 ## How to use